 Current responsibilities for operation and maintenance of traffic signals along the corridor are defined by the agreements in Attachment 05-1A.
 These agreements require the city to control signal timing and to maintain the signals.
 TxDOT has also entered into an agreement with the City of Dallas to operate and maintain the temporary traffic signals for the Project prior to Service Commencement.
-TxDOT is responsible for the costs of the signals including the cost of electrical power to operate the signals, the cost to maintain the signals, and the costs for operating the signals.
-Currently the electrical power costs are billed directly to TxDOT and costs for operations and maintenance are billed to TxDOT by the city as services are performed.
-For the purposes of this CDA, with the exception of services provided in association with the requirement for payment under Article 5.D. of the agreements, the Developer shall reimburse TxDOT the costs of electrical power, operation and maintenance services provided by the city for existing and future traffic signals within the Project limits and in accordance with current and subsequent agreements between TxDOT and a city.
+With the exception of services provided in association with the requirement for payment under Article 5.D. of the agreements, the Developer shall reimburse TxDOT the costs of electrical power, operation and maintenance services provided by the city for existing and future traffic signals within the Project limits and in accordance with current and subsequent agreements between TxDOT and a city.
 The Developer shall make payment to TxDOT within 30 days from receipt of TxDOT's request for payment.

-The Developer will submit plans and specifications for proposed signal work to the city and will secure the city's written consent in accordance with the form required by the agreement between TxDOT and the city.
+The Developer shall submit plans and specifications for proposed signal work to the city and shall secure the city's written consent in accordance with the form required by the agreement between TxDOT and the city.
 The consent shall form part of the Released for Construction Documents.

-TxDOT has entered into an agreement, provided as Attachment 05-2A, with the City of Dallas to provide two full time equivalent engineers.
-The Developer shall reimburse the costs for City staff to TxDOT.
+TxDOT has entered into an agreement, for the City of Dallas to provide two full time equivalent engineers on the Project.
+The Developer shall reimburse the costs for City of Dallas staff to TxDOT.
+Such costs shall not exceed \$300,000 per annum.
 City staff will represent the City of Dallas's interest in terms of conducting reviews and providing comments on and approvals of the Developer's traffic signal components of Work, and developing and implementing traffic signal timing in the vicinity of the Project corridor.
 The Developer will provide appropriate office space and equipment for City staff at the Project site.
 This requirement shall end six months after Service Commencement.